Sparkly-Sparks/Balatro-BlindChips-Generator/README.md

 2. Download the Source code (zip).
 3. Put the symbols for your blinds in the "Glyphs" folder.
 4. Run and use blinds-gen.py.
+Modes:
+1. Mode "A" lets you create one blind at a time, one after the other.
+Suitable for making textures for a small handful of boss blinds.
+2. Mode "B" lets you apply the shine effect onto a preexisting unshined image.
+Not sure why this exists.
+3. Mode "C" lets you use a preconstructed preset file to make an entire batch of blind textures at once.
+Suitable for making textures for a large amount of boss blinds.
 # Feedback
 If you have anything to say about your experience, you may do so [here](https://discord.com/channels/1116389027176787968/1549759269425913917).